bogachenkov/create-react-component/README.md

       - `NewComponent.tsx`
       - `NewComponent.module.css` (or any other styling method listed below)
       - `NewComponent.stories.tsx` (optional)
+      - `NewComponent.test.tsx` (optional)

 ## Features
-  - You can quickly generate React Component folder with Typescript
+  - Quickly generate React Component folder with Typescript
-  - You can choose between several styling methods - CSS, CSS Modules, LESS, SASS, Stylus and styled-components
+  - You can choose between different styling methods - CSS, CSS Modules, LESS, SASS, Stylus and styled-components
-  - Also, you can optionally create a storybook file
+  - Also, you can optionally create `.stories` and ``.test`` files

 ## How it works

-  - In the explorer tab of VS Code, right-click on the directory in which you want to create the component.
+  - In the explorer tab of VS Code, right-click on the directory in which you want to create the component
-  - Select "Create React Component" option.
+  - Select "Create React Component" option
   - Enter a component name
   - Select the options you want to use